menu

 One of the nice things about Queens is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-One downside of living in Queens is that it can take a long time to commute to work.
-In Queens, the average commute to work is 40.92 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the borough, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly borough.
-Many of Queens’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In Queens, however, the average commute to work is quite long.
+On average, people spend 40.72 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the borough is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

-The population of Queens is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.77% of adults in Queens have a bachelor's degree or even advanced degree.
+The citizens of Queens are very well educated compared to the average community in the nation: 35.26% of adults in Queens have a bachelor's degree or even advanced degree.

 The most common language spoken in Queens is English.
 Other important languages spoken here include Spanish and Chinese.